VidhiSaxena21/vidzz_working_on_if_portal/README.md

 4. Login with any demo credentials above

-## Mock Data
+## Backend Integration

-The app uses mock data for demonstration.
-In production, connect the API services to a real backend:

-- `lib/api/student.ts` - Student operations
-- `lib/api/company.ts` - Company operations
-- `lib/api/admin.ts` - Admin operations

-Update the API endpoints in these files to point to your backend server.
+The application is connected to a MongoDB Atlas database through the backend APIs.
+All company, student, user, and application data is retrieved from the database instead of using mock data.

+The primary collections include:

+- Companies
+- Students
+- Users
+- Applications
+- Roles

+CSV exports of the primary collections are also included for reference and analysis.

 ## Features Implemented